top of page

 Option D: (no reimbursement, 0% liability due to violating human rights)

-100% loss for bond holders
+100% loss for bondholders

 [$2 trillion payment will be necessary to clear bank deposits from gov't. bonds]